residency

 What is a work visit visa and how is it different from an employment visa?

-A work visit visa allows short-term work in Saudi Arabia (typically up to 90 days) without a full Iqama.
+A work visit visa allows short-term work in Saudi Arabia (up to 90 days) without a full Iqama.
 It is suitable for consultants, project workers, and trainers.
 An employment visa is for long-term hired employees — it leads to an Iqama and is tied to a specific employer.
-Work visit visa holders do not need an Iqama but are limited in duration.
+Work visit visa holders do not need an Iqama but are limited in duration and cannot renew into a long-term stay without exiting.

 Can I work for multiple employers in Saudi Arabia?